 These differences show that while some persuasion strategies work widely, each model has its own weaknesses.
-Understanding this helps identify common vulnerabilities adversaries and model-specific susceptibilities.
+Understanding this helps identify both the common vulnerabilities that adversaries can exploit and the susceptibilities specific to each model.
 Full comparisons are in Table~\ref{tab:human_model_layer}.

-\paragraph{\skyhl{LLM Manipulation Methods}} Conditioned on attack success, Adversarial Suffixes (24.5\%), Chain-of-Thought injection (23.8\%), and Many-shot conditioning (23.8\%) account for the largest shares of successful prompt injection attacks.
+\paragraph{\skyhl{LLM manipulation methods}} Conditioned on attack success, Adversarial Suffixes (24.5\%), Chain-of-Thought injection (23.8\%), and Many-shot conditioning (23.8\%) account for the largest shares of successful prompt injection attacks.
 Role-Play attacks constitute a smaller share of successful cases (16.2\%), while Override/Ignore instructions are least represented (11.6\%).

-Still, the balance differs across models: GPT-5 is most exposed to Many-shot and CoT, DeepSeek-R1 is almost entirely driven by CoT failures, Gemini is broadly open to the top three, GPT-OSS-120B tilts toward Adversarial Suffixes, LLama 4 Maverick is evenly distributed, and Claude Sonnet is particularly sensitive to CoT and Many-shot.
+Still, the balance differs across models: GPT-5 is most exposed to Many-shot and CoT, DeepSeek-R1 is almost entirely driven by CoT failures, Gemini is broadly open to the top three, GPT-OSS-120B tilts toward Adversarial Suffixes, LLaMa 4 Maverick is evenly distributed and Claude Sonnet is particularly sensitive to CoT and Many-shot.
 This means that while all models share structural weaknesses, each one manifests them differently.

 \paragraph{Cross-layer interactions} The most effective pairings are Social Proof or Consistency with Adversarial Suffixes or CoT injection, and Social Proof with Many-shot conditioning, each driving about 4–5\% of all prompt injection successes.
-Model-level differences also emerged in the dominant pairings: GPT-5 was most often broken by Social Proof/Consistency with Many-shot or CoT; DeepSeek-R1 by Authority + CoT; Gemini by Liking + Override; GPT-OSS-120B by Adversarial Suffix pairings; LLama-4 Maverick by Scarcity + Many-shot/CoT; and Claude Sonnet by Consistency + Many-shot and Liking + Override.
+Model-level differences also emerged in the dominant pairings with GPT-5 was most often broken by Social Proof/Consistency with Many-shot or CoT; DeepSeek-R1 by Authority + CoT; Gemini by Liking + Override; GPT-OSS-120B by Adversarial Suffix pairings; LLaMa-4 Maverick by Scarcity + Many-shot/CoT; and Claude Sonnet by Consistency + Many-shot and Liking + Override.